 500 EURO SCHOLARSHIPS.

-RGNN’s benefactor, FACTHOUS, is offering need-based scholarships of 500 Euros for the Madrid Residency.
+RGNN’s benefactor, FACTHOUS, is offering need-based scholarships of 500 Euros for our Residencies.
 Please apply here.

 Please consult the following links for information about third-party funding.